 Heavy or regular cannabis use has also been linked to an increased vulnerability to anxiety and depression.
 Cannabis-induced psychosis will not cause anxiety or mood disorders but might occur alongside them, since those who abuse marijuana are at risk for all.

-Cannabis-Induced Psychosis Treatment and Prognosis
+Cannabis-Induced Psychosis Prognosis

 Detox following in incident of cannabis-induced psychosis is often just a matter of time and patience, and providing a safe, comfortable, and relaxed atmosphere for the person to recover from their psychotic symptoms and marijuana intoxication.
 But various combinations of medications—specifically, antipsychotics, anti-seizure drugs, and antiepileptics—have been found to hasten the decline of psychotic symptoms in people who’ve been abusing cannabis.